-As a Nutrition Consultant, I advise clients on developing materials and nutrition analysis for various health and wellbeing projects, and run seminars and workshops, with a focus on diet and health.
+As a Nutrition Consultant, I advise clients on developing materials for various health and wellbeing projects, and run seminars and workshops, with a focus on diet and health.
 I also conduct nutrition analysis for recipes to help comply with reformulation guidelines.

 In addition, I manage and lead community group sessions for different target groups using available resources and ingredients.
 Most recently, I have been teaching Learners with Learning Difficulties and/or Disabilities (LLDD) and clients rehabilitating from mental illnesses.
 I also run workshops on easy family cooking.

-I continue to teach on topical food and nutrition issues to a range of students at UK and Hong Kong universities.
+I continue to teach about topical food and nutrition issues to a range of students at UK and Hong Kong universities.